superheatedsteam/generic_SD40-2/README.md

 These different combinations are quick to configure and export from Blender by renaming collections as well as moving objects within collections.

-Currently the Blender file is configured to export the 3D cabview.
+Currently the Blender file is configured to export just the 3D cabview without external body.
 To export the external model, rename the collection called MAIN to MAIN_3DCABVIEW or whatever makes sense to you.
 Then rename the MAIN_SD40-2_EXTERNAL collection to MAIN and export from Blender.

 In addition to the 'normal' locomotive controls, the 3D cab view has animated front door, driver's windows, wipers, alerter and some switches.